ibm-cloud-docs/account/update-private.md

 {:important: .important}
 {:new_window: target="_blank"}

-# Updating a software version
+# Making updates to your software
 {: #update-private}

-In this tutorial, you update the version of the installed apache-two-instances product.
+In this tutorial, you make updates to the installed software instance.
 {: shortdesc}

 ## Before you begin